operand/agency/README.md

 Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an all-inclusive toolset like other libraries.
-For example, it does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.
+For example, it does not include support for constructing prompts or working with vector databases, etc. Implementation of agent architecture is left up to you.

 The goal of Agency is to enable developers to experiment and create their own agent solutions by providing a minimal set of functionality.
 So if you're